As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 There are, of course, several different options of rolling pins to choose from, all of which are effective.
 Let’s look at some of the different options and go over their strengths and weaknesses.
 Hopefully, by the end of the article, you will have an idea of which rolling pin is best for you.

-Here is your average wooden rolling pin, it is eight inches in length, with a 1.75-inch diameter.
-This is a rather small rolling pin, (most are much larger than this) but it is the perfect size for rolling tortillas.
-Plus, larger rolling pins can be rather annoying to use.
+Here is your average wooden rolling pin.
+It is 11 inches in length, with a 1.38-inch diameter.
+This traditional wooden rolling pin is a bit smaller than most, making it the perfect size for rolling tortillas.

 Advantages of a wooden rolling pin